brayvid/visualize-searches/README.md

-# Graph your Google searches in the browser.
+# Visualize your searches from Google Takeout
 - Words in searches are counted.
 Common words like "the" and "what" are ignored.
 - The list is divided into intervals (bins) by timestamp, and the most frequent word in each bin is selected.
 - Each selected word's count-in-bin is plotted with time.
 Clicking on a word toggles its graph on and off.